 Hotels offering teas that welcome families for the holidays include:

-- Holiday Tea at The Fairmont San Francisco: Tea is served in the hotel’s signature restaurant Laurel Court just off of the lobby’s grand gingerbread house display.
-The holiday tea is offered Thursdays through Sundays after Thanksgiving and daily in the two weeks around Christmas and New Year’s.
+• Holiday Tea at The Fairmont San Francisco: Tea is served in the hotel’s signature restaurant Laurel Court just off of the lobby’s grand gingerbread house display.
+The holiday tea will be offered November 23-December 28, 2024 with a variable schedule each week (generally, it’s available on Thursdays through Sundays in November and early December and daily in the two weeks around Christmas and New Year’s).

-- Teddy Bear Tea at the Ritz-Carlton: The Ritz-Carlton, San Francisco, offers a tea with teddy bear gifts for a good cause (some proceeds go to the Children’s Miracle Network and Make-A-Wish® Greater Bay Area and kids are also encouraged to bring a toy to donate to UCSF Benioff Children’s Hospitals).
-Tea is offered in the Ballroom on Saturdays and Sundays at 10:00am and 1:00pm on November 26 and 27, December 3 and 4, December 10 and 11, and December 17-23, 2022.
+• Teddy Bear Tea at the Ritz-Carlton: The Ritz-Carlton, San Francisco, offers a tea with teddy bear gifts for a good cause (some proceeds go to the Make-A-Wish Greater Bay Area and kids are also encouraged to bring a toy to donate to UCSF Benioff Children’s Hospitals).
+Tea is offered in the Ballroom on Saturdays and Sundays (plus daily in the week leading up to Christmas) from November 30-December 23, 2024.

-- Magical Tea at Top of the Mark in the Intercontinental Mark Hopkins: The Top of the Mark has one of the most stunning locations in the city atop the historic Intercontinental Mark Hopkins Hotel on Nob Hill.
+• Magical Tea at Top of the Mark in the InterContinental Mark Hopkins: The Top of the Mark has one of the most stunning locations in the city atop the historic InterContinental Mark Hopkins Hotel on Nob Hill.
 This the place for tea with a view!
 The Magical Tea serves up a number of classic tea dishes as well as plenty of kid-friendly food choices like mac and cheese, sliders, and french fries.
 Activities like cookie decorating with the chef and balloon art are also included.
-Magical Teas are offered Saturdays and Sundays in December up until Christmas: December 3 and 4, 10 and 11, and 17 and 18, from 12 noon to 3:00pm.
+Magical Teas are offered Saturdays and Sundays in December from December 1-December 28, 2024.
+Book on OpenTable.

 9. The Ferry Building Becomes the Merry Building!